 Cacao pods.
 Credit: Cocoa Coffee Shop

 Whether you prefer to call it cacao or cocoa, Theobroma cacao is a tropical tree native to the Americas.
 There are about 20 different species in the Theobroma family, which came from a common ancestor and share many features.
-Cacao’s siblings Theobroma bicolor and Theobroma grandiflorum are also sometimes used to make a chocolate-like product, as they have similar qualities.
+Cacao’s siblings Theobroma bicolor and Theobroma grandiflorum can create a product similar to chocolate.

 Around ten million years ago cacao diverged from its common ancestor.
 Since then, evolution and human interference have led to new types and the variation we see today.

-Cacao has long been divided into three varieties: Criollo, Forastero, and Trinitario.
+Criollo, Forastero, and Trinitario are cacao’s three dominant varieties.
 Conventional wisdom would have you believe that Criollo is the best, Forastero the lowest quality, and Trinitario in the middle.
 Maybe you dream of a pure Criollo, while dismissing Forastero as the cheap stuff used by the big manufacturers.

 But this isn’t the full story.
-There are at least ten recognised cacao varieties (and probably many more).
-And what we think we know about the big three isn’t really accurate.
+At least ten recognised cacao varieties exist and what we think we know about the big three isn’t really accurate.

 You might also like: Understanding The Ingredients List on Your Fine Chocolate Bar